Fully Electric F-150 InformationLast Updated August 8, 2023 | Andrew Boyle

 The hybrid F-150 is expected to be released officially in 2020, and the F-150 EV’s release is still TBD.
-Both of these electrified truck will likely be released in close conjunction, so a 2021 release estimate isn't entirely unfounded.
-This is quite an exciting development, given that the F-series is the best selling line of trucks in America.
+Both of these electrified trucks will likely be released in close conjunction, so a 2021 release estimate isn't entirely unfounded.
+This is an exciting development, given that the F-series is the best-selling line of trucks in America.
 We can only wait patiently to get an idea of the F-150 EV's torque and horsepower ratings.

 Sources: Electric Ford F-150 Will Have More Power Than Any Current F-150, Autoblog | Ford F-150 Lightning Starts Under 40K with 563 HP | Here Are All the 2022 Ford F-150 Lightning Specs, Ford Authority |